SpartanJ/eepp/README.md

 `sudo apt-get install premake4 libsdl2-2.0-0 libsdl2-dev libopenal1 libopenal-dev`

-Clone the repository and on the repository root run:
+Clone the repository and on the repository root directory run:
-`premake4 --with-ssl gmake`
+`premake4 gmake`

 Then just build the library:
 `cd make/linux`